Fog lights and when to use them

-Car lights have come on in leaps and bounds over the years, so much so that fog lights almost seem unnecessary these days.
-But UK law dictates that a fog light must be included in the tail lights at the rear of a car, while front fog lights are a useful extra that car makers can use to attract buyers to higher spec models.
+Car lights have come on in leaps and bounds in the past few, so much so that fog lights almost seem unnecessary these days.
+However, UK law dictates that a fog light must be included in the tail lights at the rear of a car, while front fog lights are a useful extra that car makers can use to attract buyers to higher spec models.

 You'll usually find front fog lights fitted to mid-spec models and upwards, partly as an aesthetic feature that helps differentiate these cars from the most basic versions.
 They’re also useful to help you be seen when driving in fog but if you spend any time driving in inclement weather in the UK, you're likely to come across a driver that doesn't know how to use them properly.